What Is an Exit Interview?

 It's normal to feel a range of emotions when leaving a job.
 If you’re planning to complete the interview, it helps to know what to expect.
 During the interview, you can typically expect:

 To begin the exit interview, you may receive a set of questions via email or an online survey.
 Some companies use these pre-interview surveys as a way to guide the exit interview.
-With the basics provided from the questionnaire, managers can use the in-person time to talk about specifics.
+With the basics provided from the questionnaire, HR managers use the in-person time to talk through specific feedback.

 Generally, a manager or human resources representative will ask you to sit down in a conference room or office.
-Exit interviews are typically done in a professional setting within the company walls.
 Most companies tend to lean towards a formal setting to conduct the interview.
-If in-person meetings aren't possible, exit interviews could take place via video call.
+If in-person meetings aren't possible, exit interviews could take place through a video call.

 The person conducting the interview will ask questions, listen to your answers, and likely jot down some notes.
 Since exit interviews can be charged, the person asking the questions will remain neutral.
 This might be a bit off-putting, but it's meant to keep the interview professional.